-Our ranger team lead volunteer groups carry out practical maintenance activities and provide support to health walk leaders to run Find Your Feet and Tiny Treckers, they also organize regular guided walks through Yarrow Valley Country Park and surrounding countryside.
+Our ranger team lead volunteer groups to carry out practical maintenance activities and provide support to health walk leaders to run Find your Feet who organize regular guided walks through Yarrow Valley Country Park, Astley Park and surrounding villages.

-Our leisure centres throughout the Borough are promoted to residents and offer value to our customers, free swimming is available for children in the summer holidays to encourage families to keep fit and active.
+Our leisure centers throughout the Borough are promoted to residents and offer value to our customers, free swimming is available for children in the summer holidays to encourage families to keep fit and active.